ACTL5100-T1-2022/github-showcase-page-hd-fantastic-excellence/README.md

 Players may have personal behavior problems such as excessive drinking, drugs, which can affect their performance on the field and the length of their careers.
 For the team, the attention paid to the team will also be greatly reduced and, accordingly, the team's income will be reduced.

-Mitigation: The first step is to put in place a proper system to strictly regulate the behavior of players and then issue severe penalties to punish players for infractions.
+**Mitigation**: The first step is to put in place a proper system to strictly regulate the behavior of players and then issue severe penalties to punish players for infractions.

-**Sensitivity analysis**
+## Sensitivity analysis

 The historical data from the last 10 years of the survey and the severity of the problem show that doping and players' personal behaviour (e.g. alcohol, drugs, disorderly private life) have a significant impact on the performance and reputation of teams.
 Meanwhile, these two have a relatively high probability of occurring.
 Team performance, on the other hand, is less sensitive to the loss of sponsors.